Organization: Unitarian Universalist Service Committee (UUSC) – Based in: Cambridge, Massachusetts

 - Perform due diligence in developing proposals, including reviewing financial documents; assessing organizational health, sustainability, and reputation; and ensuring alignment with the intersectional strategy.

-- Identify and implement a wide range of support for partners, beyond grantmaking, that is welcomed by the partners and will deepen UUSC’s impact.
+- Identify and implement a wide range of support for partners, beyond grantmaking, that is welcomed by the partners and will deepen our shared human rights impact.

-- Represent UUSC and our work with our board and members, as well as external audiences, potentially including UU congregations, membership organizations, coalition groups, and more.
+- Represent UUSC and our work with our board and members, as well as external audiences, potentially including UU congregations, membership organizations, and coalition groups.

 - Engage in advocacy in collaboration with our partners and network of activists at the national and international level.